Women-in-Computing-at-RIT/RaspberryPiArcadeCabinet/technicaldoc.md

 ## Setup
-The raspberry pi has [RetroPie][RetroPieDocs] installed on it.
+The raspberry pi has [RetroPie](RetroPieDocs) installed on it.
 When the Pi is plugged in it should start up into RetroPie, and display a welcome screen.
 From there you can plug in your controller, and configure it.
 Each player on the button board is an individual controller, and player 2 does not have a Start, Select, or HotKey button.
 ## Hardware
 ### Buttons
 Each button can have the cap removed to change the letter inside of it.
 The buttons are wired with a 3 pin female adapter.